Ibac: The New 52

 In 2011, The New 52 rebooted the DC universe.
 During the Forever Evil storyline, "Ibac the First" is depicted as an evil barbaric ruler who enslaved the Kahndaq people before being defeated and turned into stone by Black Adam whose family he murdered.
 Centuries later, one of his descendants takes the name of Ibac.

 Powers and abilities

 Powers of Ibac

 All iterations of Ibac possess a range of powers akin to those bestowed by the Powers of Shazam, which is retroactively revealed to be an attempted replication of the powers originating from the Wizard Shazam.
-As a result, the character gains abilities such as superhuman strength and durability, enabling them to pose a formidable challenge to the champions of the Wizard, namely Shazam/Captain Marvel and Black Adam.
-While it is unknown which trait assigns what power, Ibac is attributed from traits of evil historical figures: Terror of Ivan the Terrible, Cunning of Cesare Borgia, Fierceness of Attila the Hun, and Cruelty of Caligula.
+Ibac possesses superhuman strength and durability, on par with that of Shazam/Captain Marvel and Black Adam.
+While it is unknown which trait assigns what power, Ibac has the traits of evil historical figures: the terror of Ivan the Terrible, the cunning of Cesare Borgia, the fierceness of Attila the Hun, and the cruelty of Caligula.